jfarrell8/QuantDevProject/README.md

 - Enhanced risk management
 - Extended backtesting capabilities
 - Real-time trading integration

-## ⚙️ Setup and Installation
-[To be added: Installation steps, dependencies, and configuration instructions]

-## 📊 Usage
-[To be added: Example usage, configuration options, and running instructions]

 ## 📈 Performance
 [To be added: Strategy performance metrics and visualization examples]